legends2k/blog/content/projects/_index.md

 ## Spirit of C++

 A presentation for the non-C++ programmer to build a healthy C++ mental model.
-High-level details are emphasized over low-level ones; it takes the approach that when learning something new, having a high-level and simple view leads to a healthy model.
+High-level details are emphasized over low-level ones; it takes the approach of demonstrating high-level and simple ideas leading to a healthy model when learning something new.
+The larger C++ community [received it well][spirit-reddit] too.

+I've trained multiple teams in Microsoft with this in [my C++ bootstrap workshops][inker].

 [View it directly in your browser][spirit-of-cpp].